Risperidone, 1 mg/ml 30 ml

 rarely – withdrawal syndrome in newborns.

-Psychiatric disorders:
+Mental disorders:

 very often – insomnia;

-often – anxiety, agitation, sleep disturbances, anxiety;
+often – restlessness, agitation, sleep disturbances, anxiety;

-infrequently – confusion, mania, decreased libido, lethargy, nervousness;
+uncommon – confusion, mania, decreased libido, lethargy, nervousness;

 rarely – anorgasmia, flattening of affect.

-1- Hyperprolactinemia in some cases can lead to gynecomastia, menstrual irregularities, amenorrhea and galactorrhea.
+1– hyperprolactinemia in some cases can lead to gynecomastia, menstrual irregularities, amenorrhea and galactorrhea.

 Class effects